borkod/vs-code-nightscout-status-bar/README.md

 # Nightscout Extension for Visual Studio Code

 [Nightscout](https://nightscout.github.io/) is an open-source application that helps people with diabetes and their families visualize and share real-time data from Continuous Glucose Monitoring sensors.
-It serves as a centralized platform for tracking blood glucose and insulin treatment, accessible via any internet-connected web browser.
+It serves as a centralized platform for tracking blood glucose levels, accessible via any internet-connected web browser.

 This Visual Studio Code extension retrieves the most recent blood glucose reading from your Nightscout instance and displays it in your Visual Studio Code status bar.